katesnelson/RuralityIndex/content/authors/amariah-fischer/_index.md

 user_groups:
   - Current Members
 ---
 Amariah is a PhD student in the Department of Geography and Geospatial Sciences at Kansas State University.
 She has worked as a part-time RA conducting interviews with farmers and analyzing survey data since 2022.
+Since spring 2024 Amariah has also worked as a GRA on the [KState GRIP Sustainable Wheat Data Hub](https://www.k-state.edu/research/faculty/funding/grip/) project.